-- Works with existing applications. - Requires regular access patterns. - Start-up penalty before hardware prefetcher triggers and extra fetches after array finishes.
+- Requires some regularity in the data access patterns: - if a data access pattern has constant stride, hardware prefetching is effective only if access stride is less than half of the trigger distance of hardware prefetcher (see Table 1-2). - if access stride is not constant, the automatic hardware prefetcher can mask memory latency if the strides of two successive cache misses are less than the trigger threshold distance (small-stride memory traffic). - the automatic hardware prefetcher is most effective if the strides of two successive cache misses remain less than the trigger threshold distance and close to 64 bytes. - Start-up penalty before hardware prefetcher triggers and extra fetches after array finishes.
 For short arrays this overhead can reduce effectiveness of the hardware prefetcher. - The hardware prefetcher requires a couple misses before it starts operating. - Hardware prefetching will generate a request for data beyond the end of an array, which will not be utilized.
 This behavior wastes bus bandwidth.
 In addition this behavior results in a start-up penalty when fetching the beginning of the next array; this occurs because the wasted prefetch should have been used instead to hide the latency for the initial data in the next array.
 Software prefetching can recognize and handle these cases. - Will not prefetch across a 4K page boundary; i.e., the program would have to initiate demand loads for the new page before the hardware prefetcher will start prefetching from the new page.